Saturday Night Live season 6: Background

 Jean still needed an ethnic, and a special series of auditions was set up to find one.
 For two days in mid-September some thirty black actors and comedians filed through the writers' wing on the 17th floor [of Rockefeller Center] to read for Jean and her people.
 At the end, Jean told her group she was leaning toward hiring a stand-up by the name of Charlie Barnett.
 But talent coordinator Neil Levy had another black performer he wanted her to see, a kid from Roosevelt, Long Island, named Eddie Murphy.

-In September 1980, talent coordinator Neil Levy received a telephone call from 19-year-old Murphy, who had begged the producer to "give him a shot" on the show, but was initially rejected since "the black cast member had already been chosen."
+In September 1980, Levy received a telephone call from 19-year-old Murphy, who had begged the producer to "give him a shot" on the show, but was initially rejected since "the black cast member had already been chosen."
 Some accounts state that Doumanian preferred Robert Townsend.
 Nevertheless, Murphy was added (as a featured player) starting with the fourth episode, after much convincing from her colleagues and staff.

-Dick Ebersol's first produced episode was on April 11, 1981.
-After Ebersol's first episode, the 1981 Writers Guild of America strike started, forcing the show into a hiatus during which it was extensively retooled.
-Before the next season, Ebersol also fired Dillon and Matthius, leaving Murphy and Piscopo the only remaining cast members from Doumanian's tenure.
+The part for an African-American female cast member was filled by Hudson.
+She appeared on SNL in 14 episodes from 1978 to 1980 as an uncredited actress and had acted alongside Garrett Morris.
+Her recognition as SNL's first Black female cast member started when she was credited as a featured player in 1980.

 First episode

 The first episode, renamed "Saturday Night Live '80" in the opening credits, aired on November 15, 1980, and featured an all-new cast - Charles Rocket, Denny Dillon, Gilbert Gottfried, Gail Matthius, Joe Piscopo, and Ann Risley.
-Yvonne Hudson was hired as a featured player and became SNLs first black female cast member.
 Elliott Gould was booked to host the first episode.

 In the first sketch the cast shared a bed with Gould and introduced themselves - Rocket proclaimed himself to be a cross between Chevy Chase and Bill Murray and Gottfried referred to himself as a cross between John Belushi "and that guy from last year who did Rod Serling, and no one can remember his name" (referring to Harry Shearer).
 Doumanian said in an interview in 1980, "Rather than make references to the last cast in any derogatory way, I felt we should say to everybody, 'Look, this is what you're going to think, anyway.
 So here they are and they'll tell you who they think they remind you of.'

 At the end of the show, Gould stood on stage and quickly introduced himself to the cast one more time by first name and declared "We're gonna be around forever, so we might as well..."